VPAC/superlinux/supercomputingwithlinux.md

     fi
 ```

 Finally, the select command with conditionals can be used to create simple menus for users which prompts them for their input.
+Tow examples are given here, one which provides a terse dictionary selection based on the choice, and another which simulates a multi-choices exam.

 ```
 #!/bin/bash